dshatwell23/lvds-to-gige/README.md

 The ARM Cortex-A9 microprocessor uses a Linux distribution, which already has the Ethernet protocol stack implemented.
 In order to acess the data from the on-chip RAM and send it through Ethernet, we developed a program in C that synchonizes with the FSM controller using flags.
 The microprocessor accessess the data in the position ```n``` while the DMA writes the next data fragment in the position ```n+1```.
 This process is able to run in parallel at frequencies of up 150 MHz.
 The flow diagram of the program implemented on the microprocessor is shown below.

 <img src="images/flow_diagram.png" alt="flow_diagram" height=450/>

+## Results

+### Hardware validation

+The Modelsim tool was used to create a testbench for the FPGA hardware components.
+Using a clock signal of 350 MHz, the FSM controller is able to write data at a frequency of 8 MHz to the SRAM.
+This means that the hardware components are working correctly, given that the radar sends data a lower frequency of 1 MHz.

+### Software validation

+Software validation was performed by generating artificial data in a separate block on the FPGA.
+By performing 10 different tests, sending 100 ethernet packets with the SRAM memory content each time, we determined that on average 96.5% of the packets were received.
+Transmission errors happen when the data arrives faster than the speed it takes for the processor to send it.
+In order to reduce this error, the code should be optimized in the future, perhaps using a buffer.